 You will be required to give a blood sample which will cause mild discomfort.
 Where possible this blood sample will be taken at the same time as those collected in the course of your normal medical care.
-There are no additional risks involved in taking part in this study.

 What are the possible benefits of taking part?